Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Evaluation

 \subsection{Experimental Setup}

 To this end, we conducted comparative experiments using the same LLM model (LLaMA 30B~\cite{Touvron2023-qt}) and MIA settings on an NVIDIA A100 80GB GPU.
-Fast-MIA was benchmarked against corresponding reference implementations using Transformers.
+Fast-MIA was benchmarked against corresponding reference implementations using Transformers for all nine methods supported by Fast-MIA version 0.3.0.
 The evaluation was performed on the WikiMIA dataset, with input token length set to 32.
-For all methods, we computed the AUC, FPR@95, and the TPR@5.
-Each MIA method was executed by specifying only a single YAML configuration file, without additional scripting or manual tuning.
+We calculated the AUC, FPR@95, and TPR@5.
+We did not include a comparison with existing toolkits such as those described in Table~\ref{tab:related}.
+This is because available toolkits differ in supported methods, maintenance status, and backend versions, making direct end-to-end comparison difficult.

-Methods that include hyperparameters require configuration.
-In this study, K in Min-K\% Prob was set to 0.1, 0.2, 0.3, 0.5, 0.8, and 1.0.
-The original paper~\cite{shi2024detecting} reported that K=0.1 yielded good results.
-Note that the setting K=1.0 is consistent with LOSS.
+Each MIA method was executed by specifying only a single YAML configuration file, without additional scripting.
+Methods that include hyperparameters require configuration. $K$ in Min-K\% Prob was set to 0.1, 0.2, 0.3, 0.5, 0.8, and 1.0.
+The original paper~\cite{shi2024detecting} reported that $K=0.2$ yielded the best results.
+Note that the setting $K=1.0$ is consistent with LOSS.
 In our settings, ReCaLL and Con-ReCall provided three examples as prompts, PAC was performed with five token swaps, and SaMIA used five outputs.
+The complete configuration file used in Section~\ref{sec:evaluation} can be found in the Appendix~\ref{sec:configuration}.